jptakeo/WorldCup2026/simulations/README.md

 ## Maintenance Notes

 - Keep tournament group dictionaries explicit in the script that uses them.
+- Keep Python variables and helper names in English.
+Public labels and generated website paths may remain Portuguese.
 - Avoid changing output filenames unless the static website is updated at the same time.
 - Use `sim_2018.py` and `sim_2022.py` as historical validation helpers; the main